Crystal

-HOW TO VISIT KRKA NATIONAL PARK IN CROATIA
+HOW TO VISIT KRKA NATIONAL PARK IN CROATIA: A COMPLETE GUIDE

 MAR 7, 2022

-This article is meant to assist anyone interested in visiting KRKA National Park in Croatia.
-KRKA National Park is a UNESCO Heritage Site located in the Dalmatia region of Croatia and is a short 15 minute drive from the coastal town of Sibenik.
+KRKA National Park is a UNESCO Heritage Site located in the Dalmatia region of Croatia, just a short 15 minute drive from the coastal town of Sibenik.
+This guide is meant to assist anyone planning a visit.

+Krka National Park is like stepping into nature’s water world.
+It remains mostly unaltered, except for the wooden walkways built for humans to hover above its pristine waters.
+But if you take one look, you will understand that this national park is a force of nature.
 This park made my jaw drop.
-It looks like nature's water world.
-It is mostly unaltered, except for the wooden walkways built for humans to enjoy hovering above the water.
-But if you take one look, you will understand that this national park is a force of nature.
 I have never been so close to so much running water in my life.
 During the summer, the weather is warm enough and you are even allowed to swim here!

 Adults: